vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Gini Index.md

 #mathematics

-The splitting criteria for the original CART [[decision tree]] algorithm.

-It's used to quantify the impurity or disorder of a set of elements.
+Used to quantify the impurity or disorder of a set of elements, particularly in decision trees.

 It is defined as: